Paula Angel

 Paula Angel (c.
-1842 – April 26, 1861) was a Mexican-American woman executed for the murder of her lover.
+1842 – April 26, 1861) was an American woman executed for the murder of her lover.
 She was hanged from a cottonwood tree in Las Vegas, New Mexico, following a brief and somewhat abnormal legal process.
 She is the only woman to have been legally executed in New Mexico since its incorporation into the United States.

 Background and trial

 Angel was about 19 years old at the time of her death, and belonged to a "prominent" family in Las Vegas, New Mexico Territory.
 In March 1861, she was arrested and charged with first-degree murder over the death of her lover, Miguel Martin, who was a married father of five and also came from a prominent family.
 According to the case put forward by the prosecution, Angel was upset because Martin had told her he was going to end their affair, so she lured him to one final meeting and then stabbed him in the back with a knife she had concealed under her shawl.

 The presiding judge, Kirby Benedict, instructed the jury to only consider the charge of first-degree murder; they were prohibited from finding her guilty of a non-capital offence (murder of a lesser degree or manslaughter).
 Angel pled not guilty, on the grounds that her actions were a crime of passion and thus not premeditated.
 The jury disagreed with that line of reasoning, finding her guilty, and Benedict then sentenced her to death, the only available sentence under territorial law at that time.
 A short time later, Angel was granted the right to appeal to the New Mexico Supreme Court.
 However, no concurrent stay of execution was granted, an action which has been criticised as lacking due process by later writers.
 Angel's lawyer tried unsuccessfully to delay her execution.